RZZT/Company-Documents/Drafts/draft-resolutions.md

 This resolution is intended to prevent scope creep that would diffuse the Company's focus by ensuring that the Company's activities cannot be expanded without the approval of its members.
 The first point deals with this, while the remaining points are consequential amendments required for grammatical reasons.

-## Draft Resolution 2018-2: Number of Directors required to call a meeting
+## Special Resolution 2019-2: Number of Directors required to call a meeting

 **Proposed by:** Mozart Olbrycht-Palmer